Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Results

 \subsubsection{Analytic argument}

-In order to support our claim of ULX wind bubbles being new Galactic PeVatron candidates, here we provide a simple analytic argument resulting in a general upper limit.
-Different from the rest of this manuscript, in this subsection we assume the simplest and most optimistic micro-physical conditions provided by the Bohm diffusion, $\delta = 1$.
+In order to support our claim of ULX wind bubbles being new Galactic PeVatron candidates, we provide a simple analytic argument resulting in a general upper limit.
+Differently from the rest of this manuscript, in this subsection we assume the simplest and most optimistic micro-physical conditions provided by the Bohm diffusion, $\delta = 1$.

 We derive a physically motivated upper limit on the maximum energy at the TS equating the upstream diffusion length $D_1/V_{w}$ to a sizable fraction $\chi$ of the TS radius $R_{\rm ts}$.
-This result in the following condition:
+This results in the following condition:

-We highlight that, while the maximum energy has a strong dependence on the wind speed, it is only mildly dependent on the mass loss rate.
-Eq.~\eqref{Eq: E_max} depends on a few parameters of the system allowing a direct qualitative comparison with other Galactic sources characterized by wind bubbles such as those inflated by young massive stellar clusters (YMSCs).
-Figure~\ref{Fig: Hillas Bubble} illustrates the parametric dependence of the maximum energy where we assume $\chi = 1$ and $\epsilon_B = 0.1$.
-Interestingly, different from the standard Hillas plot where the maximum energy is set by the source size and magnetic field, here the parameter space can be reduced to $\Dot{M}$ and $V_{w}$, the main macro-physical parameters of these objects.
-The range of parameters shown in figure are taken from \cite{King2023} and \cite{Stevens_YMSC2003} for ULXs and YMSCs respectively.
+We highlight that while the maximum energy has a strong dependence on the wind speed, it is only mildly dependent on the mass-loss rate.
+Eq.~\eqref{Eq: E_max} depends on a few parameters of the system allowing a direct qualitative comparison with other Galactic sources characterized by wind bubbles, such as those inflated by young massive stellar clusters (YMSCs).
+Figure~\ref{Fig: Hillas Bubble} illustrates the parametric dependence of the maximum energy, where we assume $\chi = 1$ and $\epsilon_B = 0.1$.
+Interestingly, differently from the standard Hillas plot where the maximum energy is set by the source size and magnetic field, here the parameter space can be reduced to $\Dot{M}$ and $V_{w}$, which are the main macro-physical parameters of these objects.
+The range of parameters shown in the figure are taken from \cite{King2023} and \cite{Stevens_YMSC2003} for ULXs and YMSCs, respectively.
 The dashed lines identify three different maximum energies given by Eq.~\eqref{Eq: E_max}.

-We remind the reader that these contours have been computed assuming the most optimistic conditions for the bubble, set by the Bohm diffusion.
+We remind the reader that these contours were computed assuming the most optimistic conditions for the bubble, set by the Bohm diffusion.
 As a result, Eq.~(\ref{Eq: E_max}) should be interpreted as an upper limit to the true maximum energy.
-Our results suggest that only the most extreme YMSCs could possibly access the PeV range, whereas, because of their faster outflows, ULXs stand as an extremely promising class of Galactic PeVatrons.
+Our results suggest that only the most extreme YMSCs could possibly access the PeV range; whereas, because of their faster outflows, ULXs stand as an extremely promising class of Galactic PeVatrons.